vinland100/ReadAlly.AI/README.md

 ## Deployment

-### Using Docker (Local Build)
+### Using Docker
-To deploy the application locally and build from source:
+To deploy the application using Docker (defaults to pulling pre-built images):

 1. Make sure you have Docker and Docker Compose installed.
 2. Navigate to the `docker` directory: